Product Tester: How to Get Paid to Test Products at Home

 6. The Pink Panel

 This user testing group focuses on makeup and beauty products.
-Announcements are made on Facebook of weekly giveaways, samples, and makeup testing opportunities.
+Announcements are made on Facebook of weekly giveaways, samples, sweepstakes, and makeup testing opportunities.

 More Ways to Make Money: